arunvel1988/openshift101/workshop/all-in-one/README.md

 **So what is OpenShift?**

-To quote Wikipedia:

-> OpenShift is a family of containerization software developed by Red Hat.
-Its flagship product is the OpenShift Container Platform-an on-premises platform as a service built around Docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.

-But the short of it?
-It's a abstraction layer **ON TOP** of Kubernetes.
-It's a way to empower Developers to deploy code and not worry about a lot of the underlying ecosystem.
-This workshop should show you the happy path to take advantage of most of the best parts of OpenShift and what it can offer.

-The goal of this quick lab are have a user familiarize themselves with OpenShift by deploying a simple Node.js application.
+OpenShift is an open source container application platform based on the Kubernetes container orchestrator for enterprise application development and deployment.
+In this workshop we'll be using an OpenShift cluster on IBM’s public cloud.
+OpenShift provides a way to empower developers to deploy code and not worry about the underlying ecosystem.

+This workshop will show you a happy path to take advantage of most of the best parts of OpenShift and what it can offer.
+Specifically, this quick lab will show how a developer can use OpenShift to deploy a sample Node.js application.

 **Let's get started!**

 # Quick Lab: Deploy a Node.js application

-In this exercise we'll deploy a Node.js application using OpenShift's CLI.
+In this exercise we'll deploy a Node.js application using OpenShift's Command Line Interface (CLI).
 We'll be using the ["Example Health"](https://github.com/IBM/node-s2i-openshift/) application.

 From the editor's menu bar, choose the *Terminal* menu and click on *New Terminal*.